y33-j3T/Mazerunner-Game/README.md

 - Console game look-alike.
 - Every game component only uses keyboard characters.
 - Game screen on the left.
-- Game panel on the left.
+- Game panel on the right.

 </details>